VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 ## Motivation

 As our 2.0 is based on *openshift origin/kubernetes* which has ability to authenticate and authorize api requests.
-It doesn't provide multi-tenant ability with user management, this means we need to an authentication layer that MegamVertice can communicate.
+It doesn't provide multi-tenant ability with user management, this means we need to add an authentication layer that MegamVertice can communicate.

 For the *Onboard cloud project* we have externalized the auth to be managed using **Google**.

-Here we will have to build an **authserver** backed by LDAP using the same API that nilavu  uses.
-MegamVertice will integrate directory to the ldap.
+Here we will have to build an **authserver** backed by LDAP using the same API that nilavu  uses today.
+MegamVertice will integrate directly to the ldap.

 ## Solution Overview